rust-lang/book/src/ch07-02-mod-and-the-filesystem.md

 ## Putting modules in another file

-So, modules form a hierarchical, tree-like structure.
+Modules form a hierarchical, tree-like structure.
 So does another thing: file systems!
 The module system is the way that we split larger Rust projects up into multiple files.
 Let's imagine we have a module layout like this: